MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

--**event_mode** - Indicates whether this event was from a group or not to help us detect issues with group events
+- **event_mode** - Indicates whether this event was from a group or not to help us detect issues with group events

--**meeting_id** - A meeting ID that helps us track issues throughout the lifetime of a meeting to help us detect issues with specific meetings
+- **meeting_id** - A meeting ID that helps us track issues throughout the lifetime of a meeting to help us detect issues with specific meetings

--**meeting_provider** - Indicates the provider for an online meeting, e.g. Teams, Skype for Business to help us detect issues with specific online meeting providers
+- **meeting_provider** - Indicates the provider for an online meeting, e.g. Teams, Skype for Business to help us detect issues with specific online meeting providers

--**notify_type** - Indicates the response type for other account types to help us detect issues with different account types
+- **notify_type** - Indicates the response type for other account types to help us detect issues with different account types

--**recurrence** - Indicates how often this meeting occurs I.e. occurrence or series to help us detect issues with reoccurring meeting series
+- **recurrence** - Indicates how often this meeting occurs I.e. occurrence or series to help us detect issues with reoccurring meeting series

--**response** - Indicates response type such as accept or decline on certain account types to help us detect issues with responding to events
+- **response** - Indicates response type such as accept or decline on certain account types to help us detect issues with responding to events

--**response_message_length** - Indicates how long the message length was to help us detect issues with meeting responses
+- **response_message_length** - Indicates how long the message length was to help us detect issues with meeting responses

--**review_time_proposal_action_type** - Indicates a user response new time proposal to help us detect issues with proposing a new time
+- **review_time_proposal_action_type** - Indicates a user response new time proposal to help us detect issues with proposing a new time

--**send_response** - Indicates whether a response was sent to help us detect issues sending meeting invite responses
+- **send_response** - Indicates whether a response was sent to help us detect issues sending meeting invite responses

--**txp** - Indicates what type of meeting it was generated from flight reservations and deliveries to help us detect issues with this type of meeting
+- **txp** - Indicates what type of meeting it was generated from flight reservations and deliveries to help us detect issues with this type of meeting

--**with_message_enabled** - Indicates whether a user can response with a message to help us detect issues with responding to meeting invites
+- **with_message_enabled** - Indicates whether a user can response with a message to help us detect issues with responding to meeting invites

 #### Office_Android_DocsUI_FileOperations_OpenDocumentMeasurements